MS in Biomedical Sciences

 Application Process

-Applications for the MBS degree will be considered by a committee of faculty from all tracks.
+Applications for the MSBS degree will be considered by a committee of faculty from all tracks.
 Admission is granted to the MS in Biomedical Sciences program, not a specific track.
 Admitted students are encouraged, but not required, to rotate in at least two laboratories in their first semester before choosing a thesis mentor and discipline specific track.
 Students planning to study biostatistics and epidemiology are not expected to do laboratory rotations, and should indicate this interest in their essay.

 In addition to the application itself, the applicant must complete supplemental reference materials.
 The necessary forms are available in PDF format within the application and are also sent through email once an application is submitted.